comrumino/cpp-coursework/notes.md

 * `std::move`, a cast to an rvalue, doesn't actually move anything, the object can become empty in the previous context
 * `std::forward`, produces an rvalue from an universal-reference/rvalue only (Myeres' rule #25)
 * persistence, data continues to exists after a process exits
-* transparent persistence, complexitys of periodic saving are hiddent from object use
+* transparent persistence, complexities of periodic saving are hidden from object use
 * serialization, the process of transforming an object into sequentially stored/transferred bits
 * file format, a defined convention for encoding a file
 * POD, plain old data, contiguous sequence of bytes in memory
 * scene, collection of objects and their orientation to each other
-* layer, colection of graphics, no width and height
+* layer, collection of graphics, no width and height
 * locking, disable modification
 * z-layer, dictates the order in which graphics are drawn
 * synergy, worth more in its whole than the parts
-* LSP, liskov substituion principle, if S is subtype of T then S may replace T
+* LSP, liskov substitution principle, if S is subtype of T then S may replace T
 * smart_pointers, reference count to same object
 * unique_ptr, retains exclusive ownership
 * weak_ptr, does not affect shared_ptr count
-* fundamental collections, generic collections that are the foundation to collections desgined for a precise use, (i.e. list, deque, vector)
+* fundamental collections, generic collections that are the foundation to collections designed for a precise use, (i.e. list, deque, vector)
-* weakest link, the part of a design which should be optimized in an ad hoc manner when its worth it
+* weakest link, the part of a design which should be optimized when worth it and necessary
 * list, element access is linear
 * deque, efficient start/end insertion/removal, random access, start/end operations don't invalidate iterators otherwise iterators are invalidated
 * Horizontal alignment, placement relative to the archetypal rectangle
 * assignment of self is no operator `if (this != &rhs) { value = rhs.value; } return *this`
 * be aware of which operators invalidate the iterator
 * first-class concept, an idea the is represented in a system in a well-defined manner (e.g. as a class)
-* second-class concept, an idea that pervades the system but is not consistenly used or defined.
+* second-class concept, an idea that pervades the system but is not consistently used or defined.
+* extend functionality two options: decorators or subclasses (decorators for dynamic, transparent, and when subclassing is impractical)
+* iterator/cursor, sequential access for an aggregate object
+* prototype, dynamic loading that avoids a class hierachy of factories when there a finite number of state combinations
+* end iterators, a result of a pointer based mental model and overly biased to primitive type behavior
+* unsigned int, rarely necessary to save one more bit for storage and trying to ensure something is positive futile due to implicit rule conversions
+* Performing a copy inside of a function declared with move sematics will cause your coworkers to change careers
+* noexcept: use on move construct, move assign, and swap.
+* std::iterator. it does not define a virtual destructor

 ## Shared pointers
 * shared pointer, syntax `std::shared_ptr<int[]> sharedValues = std::make_shared<int[]>(20);` allows multiple clients to share access to that dynamically allocated heap memory by using reference counting use unique pointer unless you really need sharing